slatedocs/slate/source/includes/_action_types.md

 ## <u>Action Type</u>
-Listing possible actions that could be taken during a product repair.
+Contains details of the types of Action that a technician can take during a repair

 ### <u>The action_type object</u>